Learner209/AugmentIQ/README.md

 The official code repository for the paper: **AugmentIQ: Revolutionizing Image Quality Assessment with Advanced Data Augmentation and Dynamic Data Loading Techniques.**

+> 📣 Attention please:
+> The README.md file and the paper has been updated, please checkout the newest version! 😉

 ## Introduction:

 **AugmentIQ** represents a paradigm shift in the realm of Image Quality Assessment (IQA).
 This innovative model is a fusion of advanced methodologies from Re-IQA, which offers nuanced image quality measurement techniques, and ImageReward, known for its incisive alignment evaluation between images and textual prompts.
 Unlike traditional models, **AugmentIQ** excels in assessing both the aesthetic and technical quality of images and their semantic congruence with given textual descriptors, embodying a dual-capability framework that marks a significant advancement in automated image evaluation.